exhibited at:

 Now imagine the noisy street disappearing under a great wave.
 18,000 years ago, the record shop would have been under a glacial lake, and climate change predictions say it may be underwater again in 2050.
 Drop down below the surface.
 Feel the vibrations, the sound waves passing through your head.
 You can remove your headphones now, plug your ears with your fingers, and just swim through the tidal creeks that still flow under the surface of the asphalt, concrete and cobblestone streets, carrying you back to the marshy shore, into the Buttermilk Channel, around the bay.
 Swim backwards and forwards in time, swim through glacial melts and ice age nematodes.
 Swim through the estuary waters where the beginning and end of the world mix.
 Sing, listen, breathe when you need to, and keep swimming.

-These exercises can be used as reflections or as prompts for a series or project.
 If you would like to share your reflections and work, you can upload images, text, audio, and video files to:

 Red Hook Field Guide Participant Works